 Amongst a flurry of other software reveals, Apple made a surprising announcement at WWDC 2019: the iPad is ditching iOS.
 While up until this point iPhone and iPad updates had been bundled together as iOS, starting later this year, iPads will run an entirely separate operating system dubbed iPadOS.

-While it may look similar to iOS 13 on the surface, iPadOS brings a range of new features to iPad users.
+While it may look similar to iOS 13 on the surface, iPadOS brings a range of new features to iPad users, some of which will make the experience a little more Mac-like.
 Here’s everything you need to know, from release date and beta details to the headline features of Apple’s tablet-focused OS.

 When will iPadOS be released?